Let’s make a quick distinction: maintaining PCI DSS compliance isn’t the same as maintaining the...

 Today’s cybersecurity landscape is almost comparable to viewing a modern battlespace involving many components of operation and more complexity.
 There simply is no way of going back to the days of hoping a security breach will pass you by.

-Overlooking IT best practices like Zero Trust will most likely be a costly mistake.
+Overlooking cybersecurity best practices like Zero Trust will most likely be a costly mistake.

 While some best practices like rebuilding network architecture may involve significant financial resources to implement, others like enforcing access control and paying more attention to real-time logging of traffic are more of a cybersecurity mindset and easier to implement.